 EQIP applications are accepted on a continuous basis, however, NRCS establishes application "cut-off" or submission deadline dates for evaluation, ranking and approval of eligible applications.
 EQIP is open to all eligible agricultural producers and submitted applications may be considered or evaluated in multiple funding pool opportunities.

 Maryland NRCS is now accepting applications for EQIP.
 Farmers can sign up for conservation programs throughout the year, but funding selections are made at specific times.
-Fiscal year 2016 sign-up deadlines are January 15, 2016 and February 19, 2016.
-The EQIP Local Funding Pools sign-up deadline is December 18, 2015.
-The deadline for EQIP Future Directions is April 15, 2016.
+Fiscal year 2017 sign-up deadlines are January 20, 2017 and February 17, 2017.
+The EQIP Local Funding Pools sign-up deadline is December 16, 2016.

 Agricultural producers and owners of non-industrial private forestland and Tribes are eligible to apply for EQIP.
 Eligible land includes cropland, rangeland, pastureland, non-industrial private forestland and other farm or ranch lands.